ZupIT/beagle-docs/content/en/Overview.md

 Beagle is an **open source framework** of cross-platform development based on the implementation paradigm of **Server-Driven UI.**

 {{% alert color="warning" %}}
- The main gain Beagle gives you is to allow teams to make **layout and data changes directly in native mobile or web applications** by changing the code on backend.
+ Beagle's main benefit is that it allows teams to make **layout and data changes directly in native mobile or web applications** by changing the code on backend.
 {{% /alert %}}

-In this way, it's possible to create, test and quickly update native application's components without need to approve this changes on the store \(App Store or Play Store\).
+It's possible to create, test and quickly update native application's components without need to approve these changes on the store (App Store or Play Store).

 ### Versioning